Vascular rings are rare, occurring in <1% of patients 1. No gender or ethnic predispositions have been identified 3.

 Abnormal contour to the trachea may be visible on plain film, as may a right sided aortic arch.

-This may similarly demonstrate vascular indentations on the oesophagus on barium swallow.
-The pattern of indentations on the lateral oesophagram helps to narrow the differential:
+On contrast esophagram (and air tracheogram), the pattern of indentations on the frontal and lateral views helps to narrow the differential:

 - anterior tracheal indentation in infants